Skip to contents

 Step 2: Run NCA

-Click on the NCA tab at the top of the screen to switch to the next section.
+Click on the NCA tab in the menu bar to switch to the next section.

 Data selection

-1. NCA settings: Choose the Analyte, Dose Number(s) and/or Specimen(s) you would like to run the NCA on, the extrapolation method and the NCA parameters to calculate.
-Select additional options including partial AUCs, or rule sets to flag the data.
-A table summarizes the settings you have selected.
+1. Settings: Choose the Analyte, Dose Number(s) and/or Specimen(s) you would like to run the NCA on, the extrapolation method and the NCA parameters to calculate.
+Select additional options including partial AUCs, units, or rule sets to flag the data.
+In the summary tab, a table summarizes the settings you have selected.
+You can also download the settings you have created, and upload them again the next time you use the app, which will implement the saved setup.
+NCA settings

 Running NCA